stelzinga/MF/MGT_99.Legend.md

                 Stream
                     Action

-Such a hierarchy enables a detailed level of Planning (also means more maintenance).
+Such a *Project Hierarchy* enables a detailed level of Planning where desired (which also means more maintenance).

 Goals (incl Sub-Goals) and Objectives combined serve to:
 1. Gauge and report performance